degreedays.api.regression¶

 The

-object representing the baseload component (b*days
+BaseloadRegressionComponentobject representing the baseload component (b*days) of thisRegression.

 - property coolingDegreeDaysOrNone: DegreeDaysRegressionComponent | None¶